Terms and conditions

-Having a relevant criminal conviction (as defined in our declaration of criminal convictions section) will not usually prevent you from gaining admission to the University, and save for regulated courses you will not be asked to declare any unspent relevant criminal conviction until you have accepted an offer from us.
-In reaching decisions on those with a relevant criminal conviction, the University will consider not only its own responsibilities and duties (including but not limited to its responsibilities and duties towards other students and staff) but also your well-being, any restriction on your ability to fully engage with your programme of study and/or student life, and the University’s ability to provide appropriate support arrangements.
+Having a Relevant Criminal Conviction (as defined in the Criminal Convictions Policy) will not usually prevent you from gaining admission to the University.
+In reaching decisions on those with a Relevant Criminal Conviction, the University will consider not only its own responsibilities and duties (including but not limited to its responsibilities and duties towards other students and staff) but also your well-being, any restriction on your ability to fully engage with your programme of study and/or student life, and the University’s ability to provide appropriate support arrangements.

-On firm acceptance of an offer (firm acceptance at UCAS, or payment of a deposit / providing satisfactory evidence of sponsorship), all applicants will be asked to declare any unspent relevant criminal convictions.
-Applicants to regulated courses (as defined in our declaration of criminal convictions section), may have been asked to declare any spent and unspent relevant criminal convictions as part of their UCAS or University online application.
-Even if you have already declared any spent and unspent relevant criminal convictions on your application, all applicants to regulated courses will be required to declare this information on firm acceptance of an offer.
+On firm acceptance of an offer (firm acceptance at UCAS, or payment of a deposit / providing satisfactory evidence of sponsorship), all applicants will be asked to declare any unspent Relevant Criminal Convictions.
+Applicants to Regulated Courses (as defined in the Criminal Convictions Policy), may have been asked to declare any spent and unspent Relevant Criminal Convictions as part of their UCAS or University online application.
+Even if you have already declared any spent and unspent Relevant Criminal Convictions on your application, all applicants to Regulated Courses will be required to declare this information on firm acceptance of an offer.

 Please see our criminal conviction webpage for full details.

-In exceptional circumstances, your programme may be delivered at another location in Guildford.
-If you are studying under a collaborative agreement your location of study will be as determined in your collaborative agreement.
+With the exception of Distance Learning programmes it is expected that the teaching of your whole programme shall primarily be conducted at the University of Surrey, Guildford, not including any placement or study abroad activity that you may undertake.
+In exceptional circumstances, the programme may be delivered at another location in Guildford.
+If you are a collaborative student, your location of study will be as determined in your collaborative agreement.

 The University will aim to deliver your programme so that it closely matches the way in which it has been described to you by the University in print, online, and/or in person, especially at the point at which you accept your offer.
 However, it is important to realise that in some circumstances we may change aspects of your programme.

 The University undertakes a continuous review of its programmes, services and facilities to ensure quality enhancement.
 The University is also largely funded through public and charitable means and is required to manage these funds in an efficient and cost-effective way for the benefit of the whole of the University community.
-Circumstances outside of the University’s reasonable control may also arise from time to time which may affect the University’s programmes, services and facilities (please also see COVID-19 section above).
+Circumstances outside of the University’s reasonable control may also arise from time to time which may affect the University’s programmes, services and facilities.
 The University, therefore, reserves the right if it considers it to be necessary: